AEUS Executive Committee Candidate Statements

 I am passionate about providing mentorship and sponsorship to junior faculty, fellows, residents, and medical students.
 One of my key goals is to support junior faculty and engage residents early in their careers, fostering a deep appreciation for ultrasound.
 SAEM is one of my favorite organizations because it offers countless opportunities for learners and educators at all levels to share knowledge and network.
 I am committed to continuing to bring people together from the community and finding innovative ways to increase their participation in AEUS.

-• David Mackenzie, MD
+• David C. Mackenzie, MD

 Maine Medical Center